sidana21/bezsido/replit.md

 ## Overview

 BizChat is a full-stack business messaging application built with React, TypeScript, and Express.
-It integrates messaging with commerce features, offering a responsive UI for business communication and trade.
-Key capabilities include individual and group chats, product promotion via stories/status updates, message status tracking (sent, delivered, read), and Arabic language support for Middle Eastern markets.
+Its core purpose is to integrate messaging with commerce features, providing a responsive UI for business communication and trade.
+Key capabilities include individual and group chats, product promotion via stories/status updates, message status tracking (sent, delivered, read), and robust Arabic language support for Middle Eastern markets.
+The project aims to offer a complete TikTok-like social media experience integrated with business functionalities.

 ## User Preferences